-APMs and Mitigation Measures Monitoring Requirements Timing Location Appropriate work practices necessary to effectively implement the APMs and mitigation measures and to comply with the applicable environmental laws and regulations. training for cultural and paleontological resources.
-The potential for exposing subsurface cultural resources and paleontological resources.
-How to recognize possible buried resources.
-This training shall include a presentation of: Procedures to be followed upon discovery or suspected discovery of historic or archaeological materials, including Native American remains and their treatment.
-Procedures to be followed upon discovery or suspected discovery of paleontological resources.
-Actions that may be taken in the case of violation of applicable laws.
+APMs and Mitigation Measures Monitoring Requirements Timing Location • Appropriate work practices necessary to effectively implement the APMs and mitigation measures and to comply with the applicable environmental laws and regulations. training for cultural and paleontological resources. • The potential for exposing subsurface cultural resources and paleontological resources. • How to recognize possible buried resources.
+Th is training shall include a presentation of: • Procedures to be followed upon discovery or suspected discovery of historic or archaeological materials, including Native American remains and their treatment. • Procedures to be followed upon discovery or suspected discovery of paleontological resources. • Actions that may be taken in the case of violation of applicable laws.

-Table 5-1 Final Mitigation Monitoring, Compliance, and Reporting Progra m APMs and Mitigation Measures Monitoring Requirements Timing Location MM CR-3: Previously Unidentified Cultural Resources.
+APMs and Mitigation Measures Monitoring Requirements Timing Location MM CR-3: Previously Unidentified Cultural Resources.
 If a previously unknown cultural resource is discovered during project construction activities, work shall be halted within 100 feet of the resource, and protective barriers shall be installed along with signage identifying the area as an "environmentally sensitive area."
 Entry into the area shall be limited to authorized personnel, and the CPUC-approved cultural resources specialist/qualified archaeologist, SCE, and the CPUC shall be notified immediately.
-Preservation in place (i.e., avoidance) is the preferred method of mitigation for impacts on cultural resources and shall be required to mitigate impacts to previously undiscovered resources unless the CPUC-approved cultural resources specialist/qualified archeologist and SCE determines that another method would provide superior mitigation of impacts to the resource.
-If the resource can be completely avoided, no additional mitigation is necessary.
+Preservation in place (i.e., avoidance) is the preferred method of mitigation for impacts on cultural resources and shall be required to mitigate impacts to previously undiscovered resources unless the CPUC-approved cultural resource.
+If the resource cannot be completely avoided, no additional mitigation is necessary.
 If the resource cannot be completely avoided, the CPUC-approved cultural resources specialist/qualified archaeologist and SCE shall follow the procedures delineated below for resources where it is not known whether the resource is historical.
 If an unanticipated resource is avoided, it shall nonetheless be recorded on DPR 523 forms, which shall be filed at the Eastern Information Center.
 CPUC verifies that work has been halted and that protective barriers have been installed.
 CPUC verifies that a Data Recovery Field Memo is prepared and a Data Recovery Report is prepared and submitted to CPUC for review and approval.
 CPUC shall also verify that all impacted known resources and all unanticipated resources shall be recorded on DPR 523 forms that shall be filed at the Eastern Information Center with the Data Recovery Report.
 If an Evaluation Plan is needed, CPUC shall verify it has been prepared with appropriate measures.
 During Construction Entire project area. • Determination if a resource is an historical resource.
-The CPUC-approved cultural resources specialist/qualified archaeologist and SCE, in consultation with the CPUC, shall determine if there is a potential for the resource to be a historical resource.
+The CPUC- approved cultural resources specialist/qualified archaeologist and SCE, in consultation with the CPUC, shall determine if there is a potential for the resource to be a historical resource.
 If there is no potential for the resource to qualify as a historical resource, work shall resume after CPUC concurrence.
-If there is a potential for the resource to be a historical resource, the qualified archaeologist and SCE shall prepare an Evaluation Plan.
-Evaluation Plan.
+If there is a potential for the resource to be a historical resource, the qualified archaeologist and SCE shall prepare an Evaluation Plan. • Evaluation Plan.
 The resource-specific Evaluation Plan shall detail the procedures to be used to determine if the discovery is an historical resource.
 The Evaluation Plan shall include sufficient discussion of background and context to allow the evaluation of the resource against the historical resource criteria.
 It shall include a description of procedures